Spectrum generating algebra for the pure spinor superstring: Physical spectrum

 In the pure spinor formalism, the vanishing of the vertices \eqref{eq:inttachyon} is related to the level of the ghost Lorentz algebra.
 Basically, the relevant OPE that will appear in the computation is

-and precisely the factor of $-3$ in the quadratic pole ensures the absence of tachyons in this DDF description.
+and precisely the factor of $-3$ ensures the absence of tachyons in this DDF description.
+In other words, the level of the ghost Lorentz algebra implies that there is no simple pole in the OPE between the integrands of $V_{\textrm{L.C.}}$ and $\overline{V}_{\textrm{L.C.}}$ when \eqref{eq:inttachyon} is concerned.
 It is interesting to note that the pure spinor ghosts play no role at all in the derivation of the DDF algebra \eqref{eq:DDFalgebra}, which means that the light-cone version of the massless vertex proposed by Siegel obeys the same algebra and the vertices suggested in \eqref{eq:inttachyon} would exist.
 Roughly speaking, the ``incompleteness'' of the vertex

 leads to the existence of a tachyon in the physical spectrum.
 Perhaps a clearer example is the DDF construction in the bosonic string.
 Defining it is easy to see the emergence of the tachyon vertex operator: